cliffordhu/cliffordhu.github.io/_posts/2024-03-19-Tuning-the-HyperParamters.md

 By increasing the value of the min_sample_split, we can reduce the number of splits that happen in the decision tree and therefore prevent the model from overfitting.
 In the above example, if we increase the min_sample_split value from 2 to 6, the tree on the left would then look like the tree on the right.
 Now, let’s look at the effect of min_samples_split on the performance of the model.
 The graph below is plotted considering that all the other parameters remain the same and only the value of min_samples_split is changed:
 On increasing the value of the min_sample_split hyperparameter, we can clearly see that for the small value of parameters, there is a significant difference between the training score and the test scores.
 But as the value of the parameter increases, the difference between the train score and the test score decreases.
 But there’s one thing you should keep in mind.
-When the parameter value increases too much, there is an overall dip in both the training score and test scores.
-This is due to the fact that the minimum requirement of splitting a node is so high that there are no significant splits observed.
+When the parameter value increases too much, due to the fact that the minimum requirement of splitting a node is so high that there are no significant splits observed.
 As a result, the random forest starts to underfit.
 You can read more about the concept of overfitting and underfitting here:
 [Underfitting vs. Overfitting in Machine Learning](https://www.analyticsvidhya.com/blog/2020/02/underfitting-overfitting-best-fitting-machine-learning/?utm_source=blog&utm_medium=beginners-guide-random-forest-hyperparameter-tuning)
 ![Maximum](https://raw.githubusercontent.com/cliffordhu/cliffordhu.github.io/master/_posts/Image-30-19-24/MinimumSampleSplit.png)